-Examples of biological therapeutics are Infliximab (Remicade) (IFX), adalimumab (Humira)(ADA), vedolizumab (Entyvio) (VDZ), and ustekinumab (Stelara) (UST), etanercept (Enbrel), certolizumab (Cimzia).
-Of those medications Infliximab, adalimumab, etanercept, certolizumab are anti-tumor necrosis factor- α (anti-TNF- α) therapies.
+Infliximab (IFX), adalimumab (ADA), vedolizumab (VDZ), and ustekinumab (UST) are anti-tumor necrosis factor-α (anti-TNF- α) therapies.
 These therapies are effective when there is insufficient control of disease with conventional treatment in patients with inflammatory disorders, such bowel disease (IBD), ulcerative colitis, Crohn's disease, rheumatoid arthritis (RA), psoriatic arthritis, and ankylosing spondylitis.

-Options for those who do not respond include increasing the dose, interval, or changing to another anti-TNF drug or to a drug from a different class.
-Up to 30% of patients may not respond to anti-TNF- α therapy, and up to 60% of those who do respond to the therapy lose response over time.
+However, up to 30% of patients do not respond to anti-TNF- α therapy, and up to 60% of those who do respond to the therapy lose response over time.
+Options for those who do not respond include increasing the dose interval, increasing the dose, or changing to another anti-TNF drug or to a drug from a different class.
+It is unclear why some patients have no response or lose response.
 The reason for nonresponse or loss of response is unclear, but it may be due to formation of antibodies to anti-TNF agents.
-Antibodies to Infliximab, or Anti-Infliximab Antibodies (ATI), also referred to as human antichimeric antibodies (HACAs), are reported to develop in up to approximately 60% of patients depending on the dosing schedule, the administration of concurrent steroids or immunomodulators, and the method of measuring the antibodies in the blood.
-The antibodies can appear after the first Infliximab dose and can persist in the blood for up to 4.5 years after the drug is discontinued.
+Antibodies to IFX, or ATI, also referred to as human antichimeric antibodies (HACAs), are reported to develop in up to approximately 60% of patients depending on the dosing schedule, the administration of concurrent steroids or immunomodulators, and the method of measuring the antibodies in the blood.
+The antibodies can appear after the first IFX dose and can persist in the blood for up to 4.5 years after the drug is discontinued.
 The presence of antibodies has been associated with decreased concentration, possibly from an accelerated clearance of the drug that results in decreased efficacy.
 Antidrug antibodies have also been associated with acute infusion reactions and delayed hypersensitivity reactions.
-Loss of clinical response of anti-TNF- α is a potential major limitation of this therapy, leading to clinical relapse, impaired quality of life, and increased cost of care.
+Adalimumab is considered less immunogenic than IFX because it is a fully human, monoclonal antibody TNF- α , while IFX is a chimeric (mouse/human) anti-TNF-α monoclonal antibody.
+Loss of clinical response of anti-TNF-α is a potential major limitation of this therapy, leading to clinical relapse, impaired quality of life, and increased cost of care.
 Thus, accurate monitoring of serum drug and anti-drug antibody levels has been suggested as part of anti-TNF therapy regimens.

 Detection of drug and antidrug antibodies can be accomplished by ELISA, radioimmunoassay (RIA), and homogenous mobility shift assay (HMSA); however, each method has disadvantages.
 ELISA can only measure antidrug antibodies in the absence of detectable drug levels.
 RIA is a complex test with prolong incubation time and safety concerns related to the handling of radioactive material.
 HMSA has the advantage of being able to measure anti-drug antibodies when the drug is present in the serum.
-Technical factors related to different assay methods are unresolved, making interstudy comparisons difficult, and Infliximab or adalimumab antibody threshold values for each assay have not been established.
+Technical factors related to different assay methods are unresolved, making interstudy comparisons difficult, and IFX or ADA antibody threshold values for each assay have not been established.